approdriguez/Ms-Dos/README.md

 # Ms-Dos

-Several interruptions in C, from Borland C library 'conio'.
+Several functions in C using Ms-Dos interruptions, from Borland C library 'conio'.